Pre-Conference Training Workshop

 Sandrine Dixson-Declève

-Honorary President & Global Ambassador in The Club of Roma and Executive Chair in Earth4All
+Honorary President & Global Ambassador at The Club of Roma and Executive Chair at Earth4All

 Mario Biggeri